yifanyou/nodervisor/README.md

-My work upon the nodervisor
+My work on the nodervisor
   1. update dependencies and fix code